Brood X: Here's what life's like in pest control when billions of cicadas emerge

 In 2004, Frank Meek was standing in line at an airport in Ohio.
-At the time, Meek was a technical and training director for pest control company Orkin, and he'd just completed a pest-related project at a poultry farm.
+Meek was a technical and training director for pest control company Orkin at the time, and he'd just completed a pest-related project at a poultry farm.
 He was about to fly home to Atlanta when a Transportation Security Administration agent pulled him aside.
-He had three cicadas stuck to his back.
+Meek had three cicadas stuck to his back.

 "There is a predisposition for people to react to insects with fear or disgust," says Jim Fredericks, chief entomologist for the National Pest Management Association, a trade association for the pest management industry.
 That reaction's not always unfounded -- termites can damage structures and cockroaches have been linked with asthma.
 Certain pests live up to the name.